SpaceWarpDev/SpaceWarp.Template/README.md

   This workflow is triggered whenever you create and publish a **new release**.

+Included in the **release.yml** workflow is also a step which automatically uploads the new version of your mod to **SpaceDock**, but it requires some additional setup:
+1. You mod needs to already have at least one release on SpaceDock.
+2. Open the `release.yml` file and uncomment the `Add Mask` and `Update mod on SpaceDock` steps.
+3. At the top of the `release.yml` file, update the `SPACEDOCK_MOD_ID` variable to the ID of your mod on SpaceDock.
+   You can find it in the URL of your mod, for example, if your mod's URL is `https://spacedock.info/mod/1234/MyMod`, then the ID is `1234`.
+4. Go to your repository on GitHub, open the **Settings** tab, and under **Security**, open **Secrets and variables** -> **Actions**.
+There, create two new repository secrets with the following names and values:
+   - `SPACEDOCK_USER` - your SpaceDock username
+   - `SPACEDOCK_PASSWORD` - your SpaceDock password

+   This step is necessary so that your SpaceDock credentials can be used to upload the mod without being publicly visible in your repository.

 If you do not want to use any of these workflows, you can simply delete the corresponding files.

 ### swinfo.json